-WooCommerce vs. Amazon
+WooCommerce vs Amazon

 Why not both?

-What third-party platforms are ideal for
+What are third-party platforms great for?

-In addition, the platforms mentioned are very well suited for experiments.
-See my contribution Test content ideas in advance.
-Here you can gain your first experiences and also learn from the competition.
-At first you do not take any risk and your effort remains low.
-This fits in with the "Lean Startup" idea: Find out as early as possible how well your own idea works and what you need to improve.
+These platforms are also perfect for experimenting.
+See my post on testing content ideas in advance.
+Here you can test the waters and learn from the competition.
+You’re not taking any risks and the effort required is minimal.
+This fits the Lean Startup idea: Find out as early as possible how well your idea works and what you need to improve.

 Third-party platforms sometimes provide features that cannot be easily replicated by other means.
 You have the chance to engage with your fans and followers on the social web, for example.
 This often works better here than on your own website.
 It's a chance you should use.